Breast Lift Surgery (Mastopexy)

 - Anchor lift.
 It involves making an inverted “T” shaped incision from around the areola down the breast crease.

 - Crescent lift.
-During this minimally invasive technique, the surgeon removes the crescent of skin at the top of the nipple to perform the breast lift procedure.
+During this minimally invasive technique, the surgeon makes a crescent-shaped incision at the top of the nipple to perform the breast lift procedure.

 - Periareolar lift.
 In this technique, the surgeon makes a doughnut-shaped incision to remove the tissue around the areola.

 - Lollipop lift.
 This technique involves making a vertical incision that travels downward from the areola line.

 Breast lift is performed under general anesthesia and takes about two hours to complete.

 First, the surgeon will make an incision, according to the chosen technique, to remove excess skin, reshape the breast tissue and lift the nipple to a higher position.
 The surgeon may also reduce the size of the areola to suit your new breast size and shape.

 If you have decided to have a breast augmentation or breast reduction while having a breast lift to achieve the desired look, the procedure may take longer to combine these surgeries.